momchiltsanovv/momchiltsanovv/README.md

 ### <br>🚀 About Me:<br>

-🎓 I'm majoring in Informatics at New Bulgarian University<br>🧠 Learning Java Web Development at Software University <br>🥇 Completed secondary education with excellent GPA<br>😄 Fun facts about me: I like downhill 🚵🏻 and fitness 🏋🏻‍♀️<br>
+🎓 I'm majoring in Informatics at New Bulgarian University<br>🥇 Completed secondary education with excellent GPA<br>😄 Fun facts about me: I like downhill 🚵🏻 and fitness 🏋🏻‍♀️<br>

 ## 💻 Technologies I Use: